drshahizan/software-engineering/lab/css/readme.md

 ## Instruction

 1. This task must be done in groups (4 people per group).
+2. Please make a new group.
+Group members cannot be the same as Proposal task group members.
+3. Please enter the group member's name into Google Sheets.
-2. Please provide your contact information in the HTML `<head>`.
+4. Provide your contact information in the HTML `<head>`.
 ```html
 <!--
 Lab XX: XXX